Crohn's disease: Gallbladder and liver

 Crohn's disease that affects the ileum may result in an increased risk of gallstones.
 This is due to a decrease in bile acid resorption in the ileum, resulting in bile excretion in the stool.
 As a result, the cholesterol/bile ratio increases in the gallbladder, resulting in an increased risk for gallstones.
 Although the association is greater in the context of ulcerative colitis, Crohn's disease may also be associated with primary sclerosing cholangitis, a type of inflammation of the bile ducts.
 Specifically, 0.96% of people with Crohn's disease also have primary sclerosing cholangitis.

 Liver involvement of Crohn's disease can include cirrhosis and steatosis.
-Nonalcoholic fatty liver disease (nonalcoholic steatohepatitis, NAFLD) are relatively common and can slowly progress to end-stage liver disease.
+Metabolic dysfunction–associated steatotic liver disease (MASLD) is relatively common and can slowly progress to end-stage liver disease.
 NAFLD sensitizes the liver to injury and increases the risk of developing acute or chronic liver failure following another liver injury.

 Other rare hepatobiliary manifestations of Crohn's disease include: cholangiocarcinoma, granulomatous hepatitis, cholelithiasis, autoimmune hepatitis, hepatic abscess, and pericholangitis.

 Renal and urological

 Nephrolithiasis, obstructive uropathy, and fistulization of the urinary tract directly result from the underlying disease process.
 Nephrolithiasis is due to calcium oxalate or uric acid stones.
 Calcium oxalate stones due to hyperoxaluria are typically associated with either distal ileal Crohn's disease or ileal resection.
 Oxalate absorption increases in the presence of unabsorbed fatty acids in the colon.
 The fatty acids compete with oxalate to bind calcium, displacing the oxalate, which can then be absorbed as unbound sodium oxalate across colonocytes and excreted into the urine.
 Because sodium oxalate is only absorbed in the colon, calcium oxalate stones form only in people with an intact colon.
-People with an ileostomy are prone to formation of uric acid stones because of frequent dehydration.
+People with an ileostomy are prone to the formation of uric acid stones because of frequent dehydration.
 The sudden onset of severe abdominal, back, or flank pain in patients with IBD, particularly if different from the usual discomfort, should lead to inclusion of a renal stone in the differential diagnosis.

 Urological manifestations in people with IBD may include ureteral calculi, enterovesical fistula, perivesical infection, perinephric abscess, and obstructive uropathy with hydronephrosis.
 Ureteral compression is associated with retroperitoneal extension of the phlegmonous inflammatory process involving the terminal ileum and cecum, and may result in hydronephrosis severe enough to cause hypertension.

 Immune complex glomerulonephritis presenting with proteinuria and hematuria has been described in children and adults with Crohn's disease or ulcerative colitis.
 Diagnosis is by renal biopsy, and treatment parallels the underlying IBD.

 Amyloidosis (see endocrinological involvement) secondary to Crohn's disease has been described and is known to affect the kidneys.